-General Collections Information
+General Collections Overview

 Collection Development

 Faculty participation in the selection process is welcomed.
 Direct communication with liaison librarians is encouraged, as are requests for new materials.
 Book selection is augmented by the use of approval plans for domestic and foreign publications that automatically supply important titles based on detailed parameters.
 Because subscriptions involve both current and future funds, journal and database requests are scrutinized with extra care and online access to new and existing subscriptions is preferred.
-Sound collection management practices occasionally involve the de-selection of physical items such as ones that are no longer used and in poor condition.
+Sound collection management practices occasionally involve the de-selection of items , such as ones that are no longer used and in poor physical condition.
 In these instances, the librarians follow a set of guidelines for withdrawing materials from the collections.

 Values, Standards, and Principles